parametrix/thebuildingcoder-archive/a/2072_empty_asset.md

 You will also notice a couple of comments taken from the API help that directly answer your original question of "Why is... empty..." and further to those that do not have a valid AppearanceAssetId.

-Running this code on your an materials with no Appearance Asset Element or Assets with size=0 creates valid Assets in both cases.
+Running this code on your materials with no appearance asset element or assets with size=0 creates valid assets in both cases.
 This was a good exercise, thanks for the question and I hope this helps you in some way.

 **Response:**